How to Visit Tan Dinh Church, Ho Chi Minh City’s Pink Church

 EXPERIENCE THE BEST OF VIETNAM

-HO CHI MINH CITY | The best things to do in Ho Chi Minh City (Saigon), What to know before visiting Ho Chi Minh City, Where to eat and drink in Ho Chi Minh City
+HO CHI MINH CITY | The best things to do in Ho Chi Minh City, 15+ Essential Saigon Travel Tips, Where to eat and drink in Ho Chi Minh City, How to get from Saigon Airport to the city centre

 RESPONSIBLE TRAVEL | Responsible travel is important.
 REALLY IMPORTANT.
 Learn our top responsible travel tips to help you, your family and your friends travel more consciously around the globe